openblockchains/awesome-diem/README.md

 (3) Libra phonetically sounds like libre, which is French for free or freedom.
 The Libra name is a combination of money, justice, and freedom.

-Did you know?
-David Marcus is the public face of Facebook's Libra - but Morgan Beller started the cryptocurrency effort in 2017, before Marcus was even at Facebook.
-(Source: [Meet Morgan Beller, the 26-year-old woman behind Facebook's plan to make its own currency](https://www.cnbc.com/2019/07/20/facebook-libra-partly-created-by-female-engineer-morgan-beller.html), by Salvador Rodriguez (CNBC), July 20, 2019)

 Q: Why is it called Diem?
 A: Diem stems from the famous latin phrase 'Carpe Diem' translating to 'Enjoy the present, make the most of today', a common mistranslation is 'Seize the Day' (according to [Carpe diem @ Wiktionary](https://en.wiktionary.org/wiki/carpe_diem)).